-NISD to offer two new sports for middle school students - Port Arthur News
+Nederland ISD adding 2 more sports to middle school athletics - Port Arthur News

 Middle school students in the Nederland Independent School District will have more opportunities to play sports this upcoming semester.

-The district announced that the middle schools will offer tennis and soccer for students, allowing them more options and the ability to start high school with a better foundation should they chose to keep playing.
+The district announced that the middle schools will offer tennis and soccer for students, allowing more options and the ability to start high school with a better foundation should students choose to keep playing.

 Nederland Athletic Director Monte Barrow said the change came after redistricting.